Nuance Communications: ScanSoft origins

 In 1974, Raymond Kurzweil founded Kurzweil Computer Products, Inc. to develop the first omni-font optical character-recognition system – a computer program capable of recognizing text written in any normal font.
 In 1980, Kurzweil sold his company to Xerox.
 The company became known as Xerox Imaging Systems (XIS), and later ScanSoft.

 In March 1992, a new company called Visioneer, Inc. was founded to develop scanner hardware and software products, such as a sheetfed scanner called PaperMax and the document management software PaperPort.
 Visioneer eventually sold its hardware division to Primax Electronics, Ltd. in January 1999.
 Two months later, in March, Visioneer acquired ScanSoft from Xerox to form a new public company with ScanSoft as the new company-wide name.

 Prior to 2001, ScanSoft focused primarily on desktop imaging software such as TextBridge, PaperPort and OmniPage.
 Beginning with the December 2001 acquisition of Lernout & Hauspie assets, the company moved into the speech recognition business and began to compete with Nuance.
 Lernout & Hauspie had acquired speech recognition company Dragon Systems in June 2001, shortly before becoming bankrupt in October.
+Scansoft acquired speech recognition company SpeechWorks in 2003.